 George Washington SMHS centers its curriculum and mission on its ability to graduate “Physician Citizens.”
-Since the school is located in the most powerful city in the U.S., Washington D.C., GW emphasizes the opportunities to treat the area’s diverse communities.
+Since the school is located in the most powerful city in the U.S., Washington D.C., GW emphasizes the opportunities to engage the area’s diverse communities.
 It is essential to have experience working in diverse communities as a member of a clinical or nonclinical team.
-Also it is critical to hold sensitivity for vulnerable populations as a key value while building advocacy skills.
+Also, it is critical to reveal sensitivity and compassion for vulnerable populations as a key value while building advocacy skills.
 Applicants need to demonstrate their “proven ability to work with people” – meaning both diverse communities and collaborative teams.

 GW SMHS essay #1

 Please provide the Admissions Committee with a brief summary of your activities, academics, employment or other occupations to account for full-time activity (approx. 30-40 hours/week) from the point of application through matriculation in 2023.
 (750 characters)